koka-lang/libmprompt/src/mprompt/readme.md

   meta-data        gap
 ```

-Other advantanges of using gpools include
+Advantanges of using gpools include
-- The stack memory can be grown by doubling (up to 1MiB)
-   which can have a performance advantage.
+- The stack memory can be grown by doubling (up to 1MiB) which can have a performance advantage.
 - Since the memory stays in-process, reusing
    gstacks can be more efficient than going through the OS to unmap/remap memory as
    that needs to be re-zero'd at allocation time.

-By default, gpools are only used when overcommit is not available; this means
-that by default a gpool is not used on desktop Linux or Windows.
-You can configure
-this though using [`mp_init(config)`](../../include/mprompt.h#L65) where:
-- [`config.gpool_enable`](../../test/main.c#L28) can be set to `true` to always enable gpools.
-- `config.gpool_max_size` can be set to the initial virtual size of a gpool (256 GiB by default).
+- We can determine out-of-thread if a segfault occurred in one of our gstacks.

+Gpools are enabled by default but can be supressed by using `config.gpools_disable = true`
+or using `config.stack_use_overcommit = true` in the initial configuration (`mp_init`).

 # Low-level Layout of Gstacks